Get details about our clinical trials that are currently enrolling patients.View Clinical Trials

 - Parafollicular cells (also known as C cells) produce a small amount of the hormone calcitonin, which has a minor role to control calcium metabolism.
 Most parafollicular cells are in the upper third of each lobe.

-Papillary thyroid cancer is the most common type of thyroid cancer, accounting for about 80% of thyroid cancers.
+Papillary thyroid cancer accounts for about 80% of thyroid cancers.
 While papillary thyroid cancer typically occurs in only one lobe of the thyroid gland, it may arise in both lobes in up to 10% to 20% of cases.
 Papillary thyroid cancer is most common in women of childbearing age.
 It sometimes is caused by exposure to radiation.

 Even though papillary thyroid cancer is usually not an aggressive type of cancer, it often metastasizes (spreads) to the lymph nodes in the neck.
 Papillary thyroid cancer treatment usually is successful.